t-rappos/auction-system/doc/tdd.md

 ### Description of requirements
 - User can create an account to interact with the system (logging in/out) and call also message other accounts.
 - User can create items, which are then stored in the users inventory.
 Inventories can be sorted and searched.
-Items can be inspected to see their component attributes.
+Items can be inspected to see their metadata.
 - User can list singular items for sale as a bid and/or a buyout listing.
 They can also cancel listings.
 Users will be alerted by a message when an item is sold.
-- User can search all listed items using item attributes as search criteria.
-They can also create on-going searches which will display items as they are listed in real time if they match criteria.
+- User can search all listed items using item metadata as search criteria.
+They can also create on-going searches which will display items as they are listed in real time if they match criteria (deferred).
 The search results can be sorted.
-Item-type price can be observed over time
+Item-type price can be observed over time (deferred).

 ### Assumptions
 ### Simplifications